 - When you snorkel in unfamiliar waters, you can only snorkel with a trusted tour company or experienced people and scuba divers familiar with the region.

 - Test all your snorkel gear before snorkeling

 - Study snorkeling and exercise skills before going out

 - Check waters and weather forecast

-- Beware of your energy level
+- Beware of your energy level and stay hydrated

 - Keep an eye on the surroundings

 - Stay calm while snorkeling and avoid panic